SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Methodology

 For simplicity, we assume identical bit-widths for both weights and activations, although this formulation can be extended to accommodate different bit-widths or data types across layers.

-Let $\Delta L_i(b)$ denote the delta loss when quantizing layer $i$ to $b$ bits.
-Given a target average bit-width $T$, the optimization problem can be written as:
+Let $\Delta L_i(b)$ denote the DeltaLoss when quantizing layer $i$ to $b$ bits.
+Given a target average bit-width $T$, the mixed-precision assignment can be written as:

-This optimization problem can be solved using dynamic programming ~\citep{bellman1966dynamic} or as an Integer Linear Program ~\citep{wolsey2020integer,bertsimas1997introduction}, both of which are well-established methods.
+where $P_i$ denotes the number of parameters in layer $i$.
+This optimization problem can be solved via dynamic programming~\citep{bellman1966dynamic} or as an integer linear program~\citep{wolsey2020integer,bertsimas1997introduction}, both of which are well-established approaches.
 We omit the details here and refer the reader to the existing literature.